PrestaShop/docs/modules/core-updates/new-password-policy.md

 ![Password policy in front office for Customers](../img/password-policy-fo.png)

-## What impacts does this new policy have ?
+## Changes introduced in PrestaShop by this new policy

 This new password policy introduced some backward compatibility breaks: